polyluxus/runMultiwfn.bash/README.md

   - `-c <ARG>`
        Specify a file, that contains a sequence of numbers, that can be interpreted by MultiWFN.
-       (I am still trying to figure this one out myself.
-I will update this as soon as possible.
-        If I suceed I will include examples.)
        The basic idea is to use the program non-interactively.
-       As far as I know the supplied file shall only contain numbers.
+       As far as I know the supplied file shall only contain numbers, and it might contain comments.
+       There are examples available.
        The script will check if the commandfile exists and is readable.
 It will abort if neither.